Ensembl/ensembl-dauphin-style-compiler/peregrine-toolkit/src/eachorevery/eoestruct/eoestruct.md

 ### Adding variables

 Chances are your data-structure isn't a constant, so you'll need to introduce some variables, in the form of EoEs.
-To do this you need a StructVarGroup.
-You can just create these whenevery you wish:
+To do this you need a `StructVarGroup`.
+You can just create these whenever you wish:

 ```
     pub fn new() -> StructVarGroup;